bradarnst/newcv/src/partials/_experience.md

 ###### The AA &mdash; London, UK | Jul 2021 - Jan 2022

 As a **Senior Digital Architect** for The AA responsible for Solutions and Digital Architecture in The AA.
-Provding digital archiecture direction and digital transformation, helping guide The AA forward to a cloud landscape with reactive and microservice architecture patterns, devops and digital platforms.
-Ensuring products or projects are successfully developed or transitioned into a digital-centric landscape.
-Liasing with Enterprise Architects and Data Architects on projects and roadmaps as The AA transforms and unifies.
+Ensured successful development and transition of products and projects into a digital-centric landscape by implementing cutting-edge digital transformation strategies, coordinating with enterprise and data architects, and adopting cloud technologies and microservice architecture patterns to enhance performance and scalability.
+Collaborated with the broader Enterprise and Data Architecture community on digital transformation roadmaps.

 • AWS • Azure • Angular • Sitecore • Java • Spring • Swift • Cloudflare • databases • messaging • microservices • digital • UML • APIs • HLDs • Jira • github • architecture review board •